 Before taking out a private health policy, it’s important to look into exactly what you will and won’t be covered for.
 You should also check the exclusions to make sure you’ve got the cover you need.
 For example, some health insurance may not cover people with pre-existing medical conditions.

 Some employers offer health insurance as part of their benefits package.
-We don’t offer this type of policy but Money Advice Service can help you decide if you need private medical insurance.

 If you take this approach, you’ll need to consider:

 Keep in mind – if you take out a policy later in your pet’s life, after they've started showing signs of an injury or illness, you may not be able to claim for that condition.